CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

 #### Hosting Other Key Formats

-Although NOT RECOMMENDED in this guidance, it is possible to host public keys of other certificate and public key formats for validaton using TXT records.
+Although NOT RECOMMENDED in this guidance, it is possible to host public keys of other certificate and public key formats for validation using TXT records.
 For example, a 32 byte secp256k1 public key may be represented as a string in hexadecimal encoded format, or in Bech32 encoded format.
 Validation methods would need to be additionally specified and implemented for these other certificate and public key formats.

 # Role of DNSSEC for Assurance and Revocation